Vishvesh-rao/CTF-Writeups/Locked_Dungeon1/README.md

 What the else condition does is adds two modified parts of plaintext.
 The first part `inp[:flag_size - excess_len]` creates a string in which the flag is present but depending on the excess length that many characters are replaced from the end (*i.e from right to left*) by the user input.
-The second part `inp[flag_size:]` is just taking the user input present after the flag string and is added to the first part.
+The second part `inp[flag_size:]` is just taking the user input present after the flag string and adding it to the first part.

 so just think if the user input is such that the excess length is **flag_size-1** then the cipher text will start with the first character of flag follwed by 47 user input characters (lets take that to be *a*) so we get *ciphertext* = `first_chr_of_flag+'a'*47` .